 What You'll Need

 The document checklist for a typical Section 139(9) Defective Return Notice engagement is straightforward.
-We use a secure portal for document sharing — nothing sensitive moves over WhatsApp or email — and we maintain confidentiality throughout the engagement:
+We use a secure portal for sharing — nothing sensitive moves over WhatsApp or email:

 - Section 139(9) notice with specific defect identified